AllyNav/tds_project_1/README.md

 - Date of collection: 2024-10-30
 - Only included users with 100+ followers
 - Up to 500 most recently pushed repositories per user

+## All the required code for each question
+- code for all the questions
+- added as 1.py, 2.py and so on